BUR Barbell Company

+Management

+The President and founder of the BUR Barbell Company was David "Dave" Collins Hall.
+His wife, Kathryn Hall, was Corporate Secretary and Office Manager of the Lyndhurst facility.

-History and management
+History

+Early years

+David C. Hall taught both math and science in Palm Harbor, Florida, and was a high school principal for several years.
+It was during this time that he laid the groundwork for what was to eventually become the BUR Barbell Company of Bradenton, Florida.
 BUR Barbell Company officially began operations in 1928.
 The first three years of operation were spent in planning and product design.
 Product manufacturing started in 1931.
 From the beginning, all BUR branded products were produced in the company's own foundries.

-The President and founder of the BUR Barbell Company was David "Dave" Collins Hall.
-His wife, Kathryn Hall, was Corporate Secretary and Office Manager of the Lyndhurst facility.

-Dave Hall and the early years of BUR Barbell

-David C. Hall, was born on May 9, 1907, in Valley Head, Alabama.
-He died on April 25, 1966, in Passaic, New Jersey.

-He received an undergraduate degree in mathematics and science from the University of Florida.
-After graduation, Mr. Hall taught both math and science in Palm Harbor, Florida, and was a high school principal for several years.
-It was during this time that he laid the groundwork for what was to eventually become the BUR Barbell Company of Bradenton, Florida.

 From 1931 until 1941, BUR produced various free weight products at its Bradenton facility.
 These products could be purchased via mail order for shipment throughout the United States.
 Sometime during this period, additional foundries were established in Alabama and – reportedly – in other southern states as well.
 Barbell production appears to have stopped during the war but was restarted shortly thereafter.

 For three years, during the Second World War, Mr. Hall served as an officer on the staff of Admiral Nimitz in the South Pacific.
 He was decorated in the Philippine Campaign.

 After the war ended, a decision was made to move the BUR Barbell Company headquarters from Florida to New Jersey.

-The Barbell Factory in Lyndhurst, New Jersey
+Factory in Lyndhurst, New Jersey

 From 1946 until 1966, the Bur Barbell Company occupied a 3-acre property on Orient Way in Lyndhurst, New Jersey.
 The headquarters and production facility were built from the ground up and included a foundry, machine, pattern shop, and onsite railroad siding.
 This layout allowed for a great degree of control over the manufacturing and distribution process and for reaping the cost savings that could be achieved through vertical integration.

 Scrap metal was the primary source material for the BUR foundry.
 Eyewitnesses report that, at any given time, there were large piles of scrap metal on the property easily visible from the street.

 In the 1950s, the demand for BUR barbell sets sometimes outstripped the supply.
 During the holiday seasons, long lines of prospective customers could be seen onsite placing orders for future delivery.